Top 11 Best Hatchbacks

 - Engine options are lacklustre

 It’s actually possible in this hatch to seat three in the back fairly comfortably.
-And with lots of useful storage bins and a good-sized glovebox, you’ll find it easy to keep what you need – phones, drinks, sweets – close to hand.
-The boot size is fine, 370 litres which is the same as (or almost the same as) the Golf and A3.
+Boot size measures in at 370 litres which is the same as (or almost the same as) the Golf and A3.

 The Astra gets all the big ticks – space, style, practicality and cheap-to-run costs.
 It’s well worthy of making your hatchback shortlist.